mark-summerfield/store/README.md

 An easy-to-use and simple alternative to a version control system.

-A command line tool, `str`, and a GUI application, `store`, are available.
+There is a single application, `str` which can be used as a command line tool or as a GUI application.

 ## Command Line — str